-3 Refactorings for Process Model Trees
+3 Refactorings for Process Composition

 This paper describes 11 refactoring techniques which allow process designers to improve the quality of process models (cf. Fig. 3).
-In our context refactorings constitute model transformations which are behaviour-preserving if certain preand postconditions are met.
-Implementation of these refactorings can be based on the restricted use of change patterns as presented in [13,18].
+In our context refactorings constitute model transformations based on well-defined change patterns [14, 21], which are behaviour-preserving if certain pre- and postconditions are met.
 We use trace equivalence (cf. Def.
-2) as formal notion for most refactorings to ensure that process model behaviour is not changed due to their application.
-If for a model tree with root S_i the same trace sets can be produced before and after the respective refactoring, process behaviour will be preserved.
+2) as formal notion for most refactorings to ensure that no errors are introduced through their application.
+If for a model tree with root S_i , which shall be refactored, the same trace sets can be produced before and after the respective refactoring process behaviour will be preserved.

 We divide our refactorings into basic ones, which can be applied to a single schema, and composed refactorings applicable to a collection of inter-related process schemes.
 Basic refactorings transform a schema S into a new schema S' by applying a refactoring operation op.
-This transformation might also imply changes of a model tree, e.g., when a fragment is extracted from a process model and replaced by a reference to a sub process.
-Composed refactorings, in turn, will refer to a collection of process schemes $S_1 \dots S_n$ and apply basic refactorings to them if they meet the respective pre-conditions.
+This transformation might also imply changes of a model tree if, for example, a fragment is extracted from a process model and replaced by a reference to a sub process.
+Composed refactorings, in turn, refer to a collection of process schemes $S_1 \dots S_n$ and apply basic refactorings to them if they meet the respective pre-conditions.

 For each of the proposed refactorings we describe its intent, give examples, provide a description of the refactoring operation (with pre- and postconditions) and its implementation, and describe their effects on selected quality metrics.
 We organize our refactorings into three groups.
-The first one is introduced in this section and contains refactorings for process model trees.
-The second one suggests a refactoring for process model variants (cf. Section 4).
-The third group describes model refactorings, which support model evolution considering process history data (cf. Section 5).
+The first one contains refactorings for process composition and is introduced in this section.
+The second one suggests a refactoring to effectively deal with generalization (cf. Section 4).
+The third group describes model refactorings considering process history data (cf. Section 5).

-First, we describe 8 refactorings for process model trees.
+First we describe 8 refactorings for process composition.
 Refactoring RF1 (Rename Activity) can be applied when the name of an activity is not intention revealing and RF2 (Rename Process Schema) allows altering the name of a schema.
 Using RF3 (Substitute Process Fragment) process designers can substitute a fragment within a schema by another one which is simpler in structure, but has the same behaviour.
 RF4 (Extract Process Fragment) allows extracting a process fragment into a sub process to remove model redundancies, to foster reuse, and to reduce the size of a schema.
 Applying RF5 (Replace Process Fragment by Reference) a process fragment can be replaced by a complex activity referring to a (sub) process schema containing the respective fragment.
 RF6 (Inline Process Fragment) can be applied to collapse the hierarchy by inlining a fragment.
 RF7 (Re-Label Collection) is a composed refactoring, which supports re-labelling of certain activities within an entire process collection.
 Finally, RF8 (Remove Redundancies) allows for combined use of RF4 and RF5 to remove redundant fragments from multiple schemes in a model collection at once.